nhchi/Reproducible-Research-1/Week-1/Quiz 1.md

 The original study had null findings.
 The original investigator does not want to make the analytic data available.
 The original study was conducted by a well-known investigator.
-**The original study was opportunistic in its timing and it would be difficult to find a similar context in which to repeat it.
-Correct 	1.00**
+**The original study was opportunistic in its timing and it would be difficult to find a similar context in which to repeat it. 	**

 --------------------------
 ####Question 5
 > Which of the following is a reason why publishing reproducible research is increasingly important?

 Computing power is limited today, making it difficult to apply sophisticated statistical methods.
 The statistical methods for most studies can be accurately described using plain language.
-Inorrect 	0.00 **New technologies are increasing the rate of data collection, creating datasets that are more complex and extremely high dimensional.**
+**New technologies are increasing the rate of data collection, creating datasets that are more complex and extremely high dimensional.**
 Most studies today are small-scale and easily replicated.